 Please click on the Train Operating Company links below for full service details and timetables:

-CrossCountry: Reduced network and timetables with further services and stops restored, and compulsory seat reservations (which can be made up to 10 minutes before travel), from Monday 7 September 2020.
+CrossCountry: Reduced network and timetables with some further services added from Sunday 13 December 2020.
+Seat reservations, which can be made up to 10 minutes before travel, are compulsory.

-Grand Central: All services are withdrawn from Saturday 7 November until Wednesday 2 December 2020 inclusive.
+Grand Central: All services are suspended from Saturday 9 January until Sunday 28 February 2021 inclusive.
 When services resume, off-peak fares will continue to be available on all trains on Fridays and seat reservations will remain compulsory for all journeys.

-LNER: Reduced network and timetables with further enhancements from Monday 7 September 2020.
+LNER: Revised timetables with further changes from Sunday 13 December 2020.
 Super Off-Peak tickets are now available on all trains on Fridays, except for journeys between London and Stevenage.
 Seat reservations are required for all journeys and can be made up to 5 minutes before departure.